S-TRIGGER: Continual State Representation Learning via Self-Triggered Generative Replay

 \subsection{Continual State Representation Learning for RL}

 Generative models, e.g. VAEs, are widely used for SRL.
 Hence, one approach for Continual SRL is to apply a CL strategy developed for generative models.
-While most work in CL is focused on discriminative models, there is a recent interest in CL approaches for generative models \citep{achille2018life, nguyen2017variational}.
-Proposed methods often rely on using generated samples to avoid forgetting \citep{wu2018memory, lesort2018generative}.
+While most work in CL is focused on discriminative models, there is a recent interest in CL approaches for generative models \cite{achille2018life, nguyen2017variational}.
+Proposed methods often rely on using generated samples to avoid forgetting \cite{wu2018memory, lesort2018generative}.
 This technique, which we use in this paper, is termed Generative Replay.
 For instance it is used in the algorithm VASE \cite{achille2018life}, where the authors propose a representation model that can, similarly to S-TRIGGER, learn continually and detect changes in the data distribution.
 VASE dynamically allows spare representation capacity to account for newly acquired information.
 While their approach is promising, the learned features were not tested on a RL setting, for which our approach is specifically designed and tested.
-Previous work \citep{raffin2019decoupling} has demonstrated that learning state representation that perform well for policy learning is not straightforward.
+Previous work \cite{raffin2019decoupling} has demonstrated that learning state representation that perform well for policy learning is not straightforward.
 In our experiments, we demonstrate that S-TRIGGER can indeed continually learn features that allow fast and high-performing policy learning.

 Other types of continual learning strategies for generative models could be investigated.
 We decided to select Generative Replay because it respects important desiderata for CL: bounded system size, no access to previous data.
-To the best of our knowledge, we found no previous work on applying these CL approaches to State Representation Learning for RL.
+We found no previous work on applying these CL approaches to State Representation Learning for RL.